amore-upf/LSTM_ambiguity/README.md

 # Putting words in context: LSTM language models and lexical ambiguity

-This repository contains the code and language model used for the experiments reported in " _Putting words in context_: LSTM language models and lexical ambiguity " (to appear in Proc.
+This repository contains the code and language model used for the experiments reported in " Putting words in context: LSTM language models and lexical ambiguity " (to appear in Proc.
 ACL 2019 - Short paper).

 ##### Citation